WILLIAM J. BLECHMAN

 Bill has also participated in a number of antitrust cases challenging conduct by the major credit and debit card networks and their banks that allegedly restricts price competition for merchants’ payment card volume.
 As a result of this work, he is experienced in the law and economics of two-sided electronic platform markets.

-Bill has represented an individual company, or group of companies, in the following federal antitrust direct (i.e., non-class) actions that are representative of the type and range of antitrust work that he has done and continues to do:
+Bill has represented an individual company, or group of companies, in the following federal antitrust direct (i.e., non-class) actions that are representative of the type and range of plaintiff’s antitrust work that he has done and continues to do:

 • He represented multinational automobile manufacturers in an antitrust action against their suppliers for conspiring to fix prices of ferroalloys.